cguleria/devops_lab_tests/README.md

 What is the difference between central and Distributed Version Control System ?
 Is Git central or Distributed Version Control System.
 How do you resolve git conflicts.
+If a user pushes from local to origin main and never pulls from the main again before puhing another commit will that be possible, even if nothing else/no user has pushed to same branch.